vatsal-kumar1/demo-repo/README.md

 ### Demo

-Description: A demo repository to learn GitHub
+Description: A demo repository to learn how GitHub works